sandy-lee/sandy-lee/README.md

 - Titanic ML project using Lazy Predict - TO ADD

 ## 💾 Everything Else:
-- Web Scraping - To ADD
+- Web Scraping - TO ADD
-- lorum ipsum
+- Build a Search Engine - TO ADD
-- lorum ipsum
+- Linkedin Audience Builder - TO ADD

 ## 📫 How to reach me: https://www.linkedin.com/in/mrsandylee/